nuxt/content/docs/content/blog/ai-assistant.md

 ## Activation With One Environment Variable

 ::note
-The AI Assistant requires **deployment on Vercel** to access the AI Gateway.
-This feature is currently not available on other hosting platforms.
+The AI Assistant requires a **Vercel AI Gateway API key** (Vercel account needed).
+Test it for free with $5 credits offer!
 ::

 Docus abstracts the AI setup complexity and enables your own AI assistant chat with one environment variable.